Prime Minister of Bangladesh: Premiership of Sheikh Hasina (1996–2001, 2009–2024)

+Sheikh Hasina secured a fourth term as prime minister after winning the 2018 general election.
+Hasina became the longest-serving prime minister of Bangladesh since independence.

+After nationwide protests against the Awami League government, on 5 August 2024, Sheikh Hasina was forced to resign and flee from Bangladesh to India.

+Compensation and benefits

-According to The Prime Minister's (Remuneration and Privilege) (Amendment) Bill, 2016, the salary of the Prime Minister of Bangladesh is one lakh 15 thousand Taka per month.
-Besides, he gets a monthly house rent of one lakh Taka and a daily allowance of three thousand Taka.
+According to the prime minister's (Remuneration and Privilege) (Amendment) Bill, 2016, the salary of the prime minister of Bangladesh is one lakh 15 thousand Taka per month.
+Besides, they get a monthly house rent of one lakh Taka and a daily allowance of three thousand Taka.